Chiemsee: Islands

 The smallest island in the lake is the Schalch 66 m west of Frauenchiemsee, which is of square outline, with a side length of only 4.7 m or an area of 22 m².
 This tiny island had probably been created artificially to mark a shallow spot for sailboats.
 There is a willow on the island, originally planted in 1935, and replaced by a young tree in the 2000s.

 AFRC Lake Hotel

-On 1 September 1938 the first Autobahn rest house opened on the A8 on the outskirts of Bernau am Chiemsee on the lake’s southern shore.
-From 1945 until 2 September 2003 the building served as an Armed Forces Recreation Center called the Lake Hotel.
+On 1 September 1938 the first Autobahn rest house opened on the A8 on the outskirts of Bernau am Chiemsee on the lake's southern shore.
+From 1945 until 2 September 2003 the building served as an Armed Forces Recreation Center for the US military, called the Lake Hotel.
 The building is now an orthopaedic clinic.